Does the additional balancing lake the groundwater?

 What measures are being taken to prevent problems?

-The water board is taking measures in areas where the water level may rise temporarily.
-These measures have been discussed with residents during home visits.
+In areas where the water level may temporarily rise slightly, the water authority is taking water authority .
+These have been discussed with residents during home visits.
 Examples of measures include:

 • Additional pumps to remove water